Member-only story

 Insects — like any living creature — if they are wounded, have poor immune systems or are simply ill, old or very young — do attract bacteria and fungi.

 These bacteria and fungi release mycotoxins into the insects and usually, will then release these toxins into whatever eats them.
-That also includes cross-contamination with plants like
+That also includes cross-contamination with plants like cotton, maize and treenuts.

 --